scrKevin/sandboardgames/README.md

 To automatically update the `bundle.js` file:
 * `cd` into the /public/js folder.
-* `watchify shared-game-logic.js -o bundle.js -v'
+* `watchify shared-game-logic.js -o bundle.js -v`

 In a separate terminal:
 run `npm run dev`
-browse to `http://localhost:8080` or go to https://your-domain-name
+browse to http://localhost:8080 or go to https://your-domain-name